its-akshara/CS118-Project2/README.md

   - listenForPackets(): Contains main logic of the server.
 Divided into the following parts:
     - Receive data over UDP socket
       - Parse the header into a Header object.
-        - Check for validity of packet (does it need to be dropped)
+        - Check for validity of packet (does it need to be dropped, is it in order)
+        - If its not in order send the most recent ACK for the most recent in order packet received
 	  - printPacketDetails() displays required information on output.
 	    - Find out what kind of packet it is, create response accordingly
 	        - If it is forming a new connection, create a SYN-ACK response, create new file and update checker for number of active connections